samantharwright/website/index.md

 <p>I'm currently an interaction designer at NHS Digital, working on the NHS App.</p>

-<p>I enjoy trying to solve complex problems to make things easier and simpler for the user.</p>
+<p>I enjoy trying to solve complex problems to make things easier and simpler for users.</p>

 <nav class="pagination">
     </nav>